5 Essential Job Search Email Templates

 Always prep your references by asking them for their permission in advance.
 There are a few reasons why this is an important step:

-• Asking permission also gives you the opportunity to explain the company, the position, and any information that might be pertinent to helping them provide a stellar reference for you.
+-Asking permission also allows you to explain the company, the position, and any information that might be pertinent to helping them provide a stellar reference for you.

 Dear X,